Sometimes it is the smaller things in life that give us the most joy.

 The first published description was released in 1966 by Joachim Knaack.

-Little is known about how this species became captive-bred from the wild and much of the information on the history of these species points to the misinterpretation of both the Pygmy Cory and other Corydoras species.
+Little is known about how this species became captive-bred from the wild and much of the information on the history of these species points to the misidentification of both the Pygmy Cory and other Corydoras species.

 Pygmy Cory vs Dwarf Cory